Math, Science, Technology Magnet

 High school credit

 Jackson students can take courses at Jackson for their high school credit.
-These courses include—MST Algebra I, Professional Communications (Speech), Spanish I (A/B), Principles of Human Services, Principles of Architecture and Construction, and Project Lead the Way (Gateway to Technology).
-AP Spanish (for college credit) is also offered.
+These courses include—MST Algebra I, Geometry, Spanish I, II, & III (A/B), Principles of Human Services, Principles of Architecture & Construction, and Principles of Hospitality & Tourism, Principles of Engineering Technology.
+AP Spanish IV (for college credit) is also offered.

 Advanced Placement courses